Online Chat

 This is also known as “white crown glass” .
 This does not mean that it is white in colour (please see our alternative materials if you require “white glass”)

 The “white” refers to the fact that it is optically clear, which is in part due to the fact that during manufacture most of the non-silicate particles are removed, so the high silica content makes it very optically pure.
 However, the drawback of the manufacturing process means that it is difficult to cut into smaller shapes, and also the cost is much higher than soda lime glass even though the composition is very similar.
 For that reason, Soda Lime glass is often chosen.
+Demonstrates high transmission in the visible spectrum, typically from 350 nm to 2000 nm, making it suitable for a variety of optical applications.

 • Easy to clean